-If the council is paying some or all of your care home fees
+If the council is paying some or all your care home fees

 The council must find another place for residents who are forced to move if a care home closes.

 Before you move into a care home, the council should assess you to find out what your needs are and which qualify for support (your eligible needs).
-You should also have a care plan saying which type of accommodation is best place for meeting those needs, such as a care home or nursing home.
+You should also have a care plan saying what type of accommodation is best for meeting those needs, for example, a care home or nursing home.

 You can also choose another care home yourself, as long as it suits your needs and doesn’t cost more than the council has agreed to spend.
 If you do choose a more expensive care home, you can ask someone else to top up the difference.

 If you pay all of your care home fees

 Start by checking the terms of your contract to see what it says about ending the agreement or ‘service interruptions.’

 You are still entitled to a care needs assessment to help decide what type of care home may be most suitable for you.
 The council may then provide a list of other homes in the area, but you will usually be responsible for arranging to move to another care home, unless there is no one to help you.